 2. HOMEMADE TRAIL MIX (the store-bought versions are almost always packed with sugar, sodium and processed oils, even when marketed as healthy)

-3. APPLE OR PEAR WITH ALMOND BUTTER + sprinkle of hemp seeds or ground flaxseeds
+3. APPLE OR PEAR WITH ALMOND BUTTER + sprinkle of hemp seeds and/or ground flaxseeds

 RECIPES